microsoft/pxt-arcade/README.md

 This repo contains an editor built with [Microsoft MakeCode (PXT)](https://github.com/microsoft/pxt).

+## Creating and editing a package

+In the editor, you will find a GitHub icon next to the save icon.
+Use the GitHub integration to build a libray package.
+You do not need to install the local dev server; everything can happen in the editor.

 ## Local server setup

 This setup gives you a local version of the editor and the ability to load packages from your machine.
 This is the setup to develop new packages.